 I stiffened up, ready for anything.

-Despite the familiar scar up under his chin, the crow’s feet, the man had an almost tender look on his face.
+Despite a scar up under his chin, and crow’s feet, the man had an almost tender look on his face.
 He opened his mouth like he was about to say something then thought the better, like it wouldn’t matter one way or the other.
 He patted the dashboard and stepped down.

 Now there’s just me sitting alone in this big blue bus, hearing the familiar hum of the engine, feeling it rumbling in my seat.
 I slide the doors shut, lean against the armrest, and look out the windshield.